-Romeo Saganash has represented the citizens of Abitibi–Baie-James–Nunavik–Eeyou since May 2011.
-He was the first Aboriginal MP elected in Quebec.
-And he’s eager to continue fighting for this community alongside Tom Mulcair.
+Romeo Saganash has represented the citizens of Abitibi–Baie-James–Nunavik–Eeyou since 2011.
+He was the first Aboriginal MP elected in Quebec, and he’s determined to get results for this community.

-In his first term in office, Romeo has served as critic for Energy and Natural Resources as well as International Development.
-He is currently serving as deputy critic for Intergovernmental Aboriginal Affairs.
+In his time in office, Romeo has served as NDP critic for Energy and Natural Resources, International Development, and as deputy critic for Intergovernmental Aboriginal Affairs.

 Romeo was born in 1961 in Waswanipi.
 In 1985, at the age of 23, he founded the Cree National Youth Council.
 He became involved in the economic development of his region working with businesses such as Creeco Inc. and the Eeyou Society of James Bay.

 In 1989, Romeo became the first Cree graduate to obtain a Bachelor of Law in Quebec.
 Between 1990 and 1993, he was Deputy Grand Chief of the Grand Council of the Crees and then Vice-Chairman of the Cree Regional Authority.

 Beginning in 1993, he was Director of Quebec Relations and International Affairs for the Grand Council of the Crees.
 In 1997, he chaired the James Bay Advisory Committee on the Environment.
 In 2003, he received an award of recognition from UQAM for his role in the negotiations that led to the signing of the Paix des Braves on February 7, 2002, between the Quebec government and the Grand Council of the Crees.